ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_p/ros2_operation.md

 $ sudo ds4drv
 ```

 Enter pairing mode with PS4 by pressing and holding Playstation button + share button for 10 sec.
-If the light on PS4 turns blue, enter the following commands in terminal and control OpenMANIPULATOR-PRO.
+If the light on PS4 turns blue, enter the following commands in terminal and control OpenMANIPULATOR-P.

 ``` bash
 $ ros2 run joy joy_node